Redeeming Secured Property in a Chapter 7 Bankruptcy

 Redeeming debt is often a good option if it's a debt that is substantially greater than the value of the property.
 In other words, it's best to redeem the debt if you have negative equity.
 The creditor must accept the replacement value of the item as payment in full even if you owe far more on the debt than the property is worth.
 There is one main drawback to redeeming a debt.
 The debtor must come up with a lump sum of money to buy the property back.
 Many people are unable to come up with a lump sum of money to buy back expensive items such as cars or motorcycles.
 When this happens, the debtors find themselves reaffirming the property instead of redeeming the property.

 At The Sellers Law Firm, we believe in using redemption of debts as a tool to help debtors with their financial problems.
-Our Montgomery bankruptcy attorneys can help you with the intricacies of bankruptcy.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys can help you with the intricacies of bankruptcy.
 We have offices in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free, and we can usually see you within 24 hours.
-Call us at 334-LAWYERS (529-9377) to set an appointment.
-You may also reach us by using the “text us” link or Contact Form on our website.
+All consultations are always free, and we can usually meet with you within 24 hours.
+Our phone lines are answered 24 hours a day!
+Call or text us at 334-LAWYERS (529-9377) to set an appointment.
+You may also reach us by using Contact Form on our website or by emailing us at firstname.lastname@example.org.
 Remember that doing nothing changes nothing so act today!